MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-1/compiler-error-c2362.md

 When compiled by using [/Za](../../build/reference/za-ze-disable-language-extensions.md), a jump to the label prevents the identifier from being initialized.

-You can't jump past a declaration with an initializer unless the declaration is enclosed in a block that isn't entered, or the variable has already been initialized.
+You can only jump past a declaration with an initializer if the declaration is enclosed in a block that isn't entered, or if the variable has already been initialized.

 The following sample generates C2362: